 Next, compare these values.
 Ideally the neutral elbow height should be just higher than the work surface height (including the keyboard and mouse).
 If the work surface is too high or too low for the person it can lead to that person using a non-neutral and uncomfortable working position.

-FREE DOWNLOAD TIME!
+FREE DOWNLOAD!
 Get the step-by-step process that I describe next to optimize the hand working height!
 It’s a useful download to have on hand so you can save and reference later!

 What To Do Next?